-That's right -- even if you change or cancel your subscription while in the middle of it, you still have to pay for the remainder of that subscription.
-Match.com won't give you a refund for the time you don't use, or plan on using under a different subscription type.
-The reason we mention this has to do with one of the most common complaints that former Match.com users have about the website:
+Even if you change or cancel your subscription while in the middle of it, you still have to pay for the remainder of that subscription.
+You won't be given a refund for the time you don't use, or plan on using under a different subscription type.
+The reason we mention this has to do with one of the most common complaints that former users have about the website:

-Yup, once your plan is done, Match.com automatically gives you a new one of the same type, and you have to pay for all of it unless you've changed or cancelled it well in advance.
+Once your plan is done, the service automatically gives you a new one of the same type, and you have to pay for all of it unless you've changed or cancelled it well in advance.
 They even say so on the page where you select your subscription:

-The moral of the story is to be both vigilant and proactive when it comes to paid subscriptions and billing on Match.com.
+The moral of the story is to be both vigilant and proactive when it comes to paid subscriptions and billing.
 Know when your subscription starts and ends, and if you get the urge to change or cancel it, make sure that you do so well in advance of your subscription's expiry date.

 Match is a very large and popular website (as we have mentioned), and so it will take time for its customer service team to find all of your necessary information and process any changes.
 So make sure to give them plenty of notice when you want to change or cancel your subscription in order to avoid getting locked into a deal that you want no part of.